App Ideas

 Reddit: r/smallbusiness | High frequency

 Late payments are the #1 complaint on small business subreddits.
 An app that auto-sends payment reminders at escalating urgency, tracks who owes what, and makes paying easy reduces average days-to-payment from 45 to under 20.
+Who already pays: the freelancer invoicing market alone is hundreds of millions of dollars.

 13. Local Business Review Responder